jries/SMAP/LocMoFit/docs/index.rst

 Menu info.
 ----------
-:doc:`../basics/quickstart`

-If you are new to LocMoFit, you can find out how to get started via **:doc:`Getting statrted`** in the menu on the left.
+If you are new to LocMoFit, you can find out how to get started via **:doc:`../start`** in the menu on the left.
 We recommend you to install LocMoFit with SMAP, a modular super-resolution microscopy analysis platform for SMLM data we developed.

 .. important::
-   We recommend you to start with our introductory series by following the tutorial in **:doc:`Quick start <../basics/quickstart>`**.
+   We recommend you to start with our introductory series by following the tutorial in **:doc:`../basics/quickstart`**.

-**:doc:`Structure <../structure>`** gives an overview of what LocMoFit has and the relations between different classes.
+**:doc:`../structure`** gives an overview of what LocMoFit has and the relations between different classes.

 Pages under **BASICS** contain the necessary information for working with LocMoFit.